Oconostota: Name

-Oconostota's Cherokee name, according to Mooney, was "Aganstata," which he translated as "groundhog-sausage" (agana: "groundhog"; tsistau : "I am pounding it" (Note: as in pounding meat in a mortar)).
+Oconostota's Cherokee name, according to Mooney, was "Aganstata," which he translated as "groundhog-sausage" (agana: "groundhog"; tsistau: "I am pounding it" (Note: as in pounding meat in a mortar)).
 His name is written as "Oconastota" (with two 'a's) on his grave marker at the site that memorializes Chota.
 Chota had been one of the mother towns of the Overhill Cherokee, and from the late 1740s to 1788 was the chief town of the Cherokee people.
 It was located in the area of present-day southeastern Tennessee.

 Background

 Oconostota was born around 1707.
 He grew up among the Overhill Cherokee settlements.
-Oconostota's first wife was Oo-Loo-Sta (Polly) Ani-Wa’Di of the Paint Clan.
+Oconostota's first wife was Oo-Loo-Sta (Polly) Ani-Wa'Di of the Paint Clan.
 Her maiden name was Uka of Chota.
 Their daughter, Nionne Ollie, married his cousin Attakullakulla, his predecessor as First Beloved Man.
 Some sources claim Nionne Ollie was a Natchez refugee who was adopted as the daughter of Oconostota's wife (as the Cherokee were a matrilineal society, inheritance and descent went through the mother's clan.)
 (Note: Some Natchez, also known as Natchers in English spelling, lived in the Upper South prior to relocating farther south along the Mississippi River.)

 Oconostota first appears in historical records in 1736.
 He was a prominent warrior among the Cherokee, and was called "The Great Warrior of Chota."
 He may have been influenced by the German utopian Christian Priber, who lived with the Cherokee from about 1735 to 1739.
 He transferred his allegiance from the French to the British, and in 1753 led a pro-British Cherokee force against the Choctaw during the French and Indian War.
 Over the next 12 years the Cherokee fought both with and against the British.
 But, as more European-American settlers encroached on Cherokee land, the Cherokee threw their support behind the British, who had issued a proclamation to exclude settlers from the Overhill territory.

+The French after losing Fort Duquesne to the British attempted to influence the Cherokees to attack the Carolinian settlers.
+The impetus for war with the Carolinians began when a number of Cherokee had stolen a several horses and were headed to their homes when they were pursued and killed by English colonists.
+The Cherokees were enraged by this and massacred inhabitants of several settlements on the Carolina frontier.
+The garrison of Fort Loudon was attacked several times and Governor Littleton in response to the hostile acts invaded the Cherokee country.